awsdocs/aws-sdk-for-javascript-v3/doc_source/getting-started-browser.md

 **To add an Amazon Polly policy to the IAM role associated with unauthenticated users**

-1. Sign in to the AWS Management Console and open the IAM console at [https://console\.aws\.amazon\.com/iam/](https://console.aws.amazon.com/iam/)\.
+1. Sign in to the AWSManagement Console and open the IAM console at [https://console\.aws\.amazon\.com/iam/](https://console.aws.amazon.com/iam/)\.

 1. In the navigation panel on the left of the page, choose **Roles**\.